ryansb/hugo-lambda/README.md

 1. ExecRole IAM Role.
 The ExecRole is the role that the lambda functions take on when they execute.
 Thi role gets access to the S3 buckets to upload and download content.

+### Troubleshooting - Oops, my stack failed!

+The most common problem you'll hit is probably not having a Route53 record set for your domain.
+The stack won't create one, so it'll fail instead.
+To get around this you can just delete the "SiteDNS" resource.
+Nothing depends on it, so no worries.

+The next one will probably be IAM problems.
+If this happens, make sure you have the permissions to create/edit IAM roles.
+Typically if you aren't an administrator on your account (or are using a scoped-down IAM role yourself), you won't have the permissions to do this.

 ## Contributing